Reports: OL Reign to add French national team striker Eugénie Le Sommer via loan

 “We’re trying to maybe put those final couple of pieces in place that’ll help us compete for a championship that has alluded us thus far.
 We feel like with, again, a couple of changes or additions that it might be enough to push us into that elite group of teams that have a credible shot at the championship.”

 The Reign concluded the NWSL’s Challenge Cup tournament with a 2-1 win at Kansas City on Monday.
-The result helped the Bold (2-1-1) finish three points behind the Portland Thorns FC for the West Division title.
+The result helped the Reign (2-1-1) finish three points behind the Portland Thorns FC for the West Division title.

 The Thorns will host NJ/NY Gotham FC at Providence Park for the Challenge Cup championship Saturday on CBS.